aisc-org/aisc-model-viewer/src/buckling-wf-columns/commentary.md

 Braced Column Models
 --------------------

-Minor-axis flexural buckling often controls the strength of wide flange columns.
+Minor-axis flexural buckling often controls the strength of wide-flange columns.
 However, if the effective length for buckling about the major axis is greater than that for minor-axis buckling (i.e., $L_{cx} \geq L_{cy}$), then major-axis flexural buckling could control and needs to be checked.